ark5234/Online-Judge-Codester/README.md

 - Hidden problems in v1.0: Some problems may be intentionally hidden from the Problems list for the initial release (e.g., Word Ladder).
 Existing backend/data routes still work; UI only hides them.
 - CORS/domains: Ensure frontend and backend origins are added to CORS allowed origins and that environment variables match your deployed URLs.
 - Security: Do not commit secrets.
 Use environment variables or secret managers (e.g., Azure Key Vault) for tokens and keys.
+ - AI hints: The AI assistant isn’t perfect; treat hints as guidance, not final answers.
+Verify logic with test cases.
+ - Google sign‑in: If you can’t sign in with Google, check your browser’s “Secure/Third‑party cookies” setting.
+Use email/password login as a fallback.

 ##  Suggestions for Users